alblaine/c4l16-lightningtalk/README.md

 In my talk, I referencd an NPR story on a recent study from the National University of Singapore.
 That [story can be found here](http://www.npr.org/2016/03/01/468751715/how-does-gender-affect-ones-willingness-to-compete).

-There will likely be a link to the talk on here at some point, when it is posted by the conference.
+Here is the [YouTube link for the talk](https://www.youtube.com/watch?v=pSlJr8L8dpA).
+Mine starts at 29:53.
 The recording will provide more context for the slides.
 Thank you!